📋 Project Overview

 📈 Results & Learnings

-- Key Learning: Gained expertise in synthetic data generation and image processing.
+- Key Learning: Gained deep expertise in synthetic data quality, multi-language OCR challenges, and building reproducible ML benchmarks.